The Solid Protocol

 request on the target URL, and checking for the Link

-header with rel="type"
+header field with rel="type"

 targeting http://www.w3.org/ns/pim/space#Storage